-If your treatment isn’t working and you’re approaching the end of your life, it may feel like a lot of things are out of your control.
+If your treatment isn’t working and you’re approaching the end of your life, it’s completely normal to feel like a lot of things are out of your control.
+You may be feeling overwhelmed, uncertain about what might help, or unsure where to turn for support.

 But there are things you can do to help you take back control over parts of your life.
 Your family or friends may be able to help you with some of them.